• Skip to primary navigation

 Ingredients

 This shakshuka with chorizo recipe is incredibly easy to make.
 You only need a handful of ingredients to achieve an amazingly bold and comforting dish - I’m in awe of how good it is for how few ingredients are required - and I hope you will be too.
-Pick up the following ingredients for chorizo shakshuka:
+Pick up the following ingredients for this chorizo shakshuka recipe:

 • Chorizo